 - Candidates must be full-time tenure-track faculty members who do not have tenure.
 (This includes BME faculty with joint Emory appointments.)

 - Candidates should have completed at least three semesters of teaching at Georgia Tech and at least one academic year on the tenure-track at the Institute.
+If the candidate's program includes undergraduate courses, it is preferable that some of the candidate's teaching include the teaching of undergraduates.

 - Self-nominations are permitted.